Luton Airport: 1980s and 1990s

-Development since the 2000s
+Development since 2000

 In September 2004, Luton Airport embarked on a 10-month project to develop the departure and arrivals lounges and other facilities at a cost of £38 million; this work included a 9000 sqft area featuring a spectacular vaulted ceiling was completed with the new terminal, but intended to lie unused until required.
 On 1 July 2005, the new departure hall opened on schedule, featuring a boarding pier extending 200 m out between the airport's north and east aprons and relocated security, customs and immigration facilities, as well as an expanded number of boarding gates from the previous number of 19 to 26.

 In 2004, the airport management announced that they supported the government plans to expand the facilities, which included a full-length runway and a new terminal.
 However, local campaign groups, including Luton and District Association for the Control of Aircraft Noise (LADACAN) and Stop Luton Airport Plan (SLAP) opposed the new expansion plans, for reasons including noise pollution and traffic concerns; LADACAN also claimed that various sites, including Someries Castle, a Scheduled Monument, would be threatened by the expansion.
 On 6 July 2007, it was announced that the owners of London Luton Airport had decided to scrap plans to build a second runway and new terminal for financial reasons.
 In order for the airport to expand further, the Department for Transport (DfT) advised the airport authority to use the airport site more efficiently.
 The DfT supports plans to extend the runway from its current 2160 m length to 3000 m and increase the length of the taxiway.
 A full-length runway would increase airlines' operational flexibility by enabling the use of aircraft that have a greater payload capacity and longer range than is currently possible.
 A longer taxiway would maximise runway use by reducing the need for taxiing aircraft to cross or move along the runway.